PeppeL-G/bagawork/docs/src/routes/(default)/documentation/html/+page.md

 **Beginners in programming are not expected to use this GUI component!**

 The `Html` component is a very advanced component to use.
-To be able to use it, you must know much of:
+To be able to use it, you must know some technologies that are not taught on this website, such as:

 * [HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML)
 * [CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS)
 * [Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)

-These technologies are not taught on this website.

 Most functionalities in BagaWork apps can be implemented using the other BagaWork GUI components.
-The `Html` component is only available to satisfy the few exceptional cases where an experienced programmer with knowledge of the three mentioned technologies wants to create something more advanced than can be implemented using the existing BagaWork GUI components.
+The `Html` component is only available to satisfy the few exceptional cases where an experienced programmer with knowledge of the three mentioned technologies wants to create something more advanced than can't be implemented using the existing BagaWork GUI components.

 :::